OfferUp – Where is my money?

 - NPS survey: Top 1 reason why sellers don’t want to use shipping again (~22% complaints)

-- Sellers should be able to understand what is causing delay in disbursal of their money
+- Sellers should be able to understand what is causing a delay in disbursal of their money

 - Trust and safety